-KEESLER AIR FORCE BASE, Miss.
-(AFNS) -- A large mechanical whir fills the back of the C-130J Super Hercules, as the back ramp doors begin to slowly open like a pair of iron jaws.
+KEESLER AIR FORCE BASE, Miss. -- A large mechanical whir fills the back of the C-130J Super Hercules as the back ramp doors begin to open slowly like a pair of iron jaws.
 Chief Master Sgt.
-Troy Peltier, a loadmaster with the 815th Airlift Squadron here, turns to the 25 paratroopers from the Army's 160th Special Operations Aviation Regiment as they peer into the dark, and signals for them to get ready to plunge into the void of an October night.
+Troy Peltier, a loadmaster with the 815th Airlift Squadron here, turns to the 25 paratroopers from the Army's 160th Special Operations Aviation Regiment as they peer into the dark and signals for them to get ready to plunge into the void of an October night.

-At 1,250 feet, it will take a handful of seconds for the troops to reach the ground as they jump at 150 miles per hour.
+At 1,250 feet, it will take a handful of seconds for the troops to reach the ground as they jump at 150 mph.
 The Oct.
-29 jump is a small part of a large-scale, two-week training exercise called Operation Southern Strike 15, which is taking place over most of South Mississippi and involves more than 50 separate military units.
+29 jump is a small part of a large-scale, two-week training exercise called Operation Southern Strike 15, which is taking place over most of south Mississippi and involves more than 50 separate military units.

-According to the exercise scenario, the 815th AS's task was to take the 160th SOAR paratroopers to a specific location over the fictitious country of the People's Bayou Republic, which in reality is the Camp Shelby, National Guard Training Center, to establish and secure a Forward Arming and Refueling Point for helicopters to land and fill their fuel tanks during one of the many scenarios of the operation.
+According to the exercise scenario, the 815th AS's task was to take the 160th SOAR paratroopers to a specific location over the fictitious country of the People's Bayou Republic, which in reality is the Camp Shelby, National Guard Training Center, to establish and secure a forward arming and refueling point for helicopters to land and fill their fuel tanks during one of the operation's many scenarios.

 The 160th SOAR is an Army special operations unit also known as the Night Stalkers.
 They provide helicopter aviation support for general purpose forces and special operations forces.
-The regiment’s missions include attack, assault and reconnaissance, and are usually conducted at night, at high speeds, low altitudes, and on short notice.
+The regiment's missions include attack, assault and reconnaissance, and usually are conducted at night, high speeds, low altitudes and on short notice.

 The 815th AS mission is to support theater commanders with the ability to resupply the forces, provide airlift requirements within the combat zone or forward areas and provide aeromedical evacuation.
 The unit performs precision air drop of supplies and paratroopers in all weather conditions either day or night and can perform day or night airlift capabilities in hostile areas.

-The purpose for Operation Southern Strike is to test the participating active duty Army and Air Force service members, as well as Army and Air National Guard and Reserve unit's ability to provide cost effective and realistic combat training in a joint and multinational environment.
+The purpose for Operation Southern Strike is to test the participating active-duty Army and Air Force service members, as well as the Army and Air National Guard and Reserve unit's ability to provide cost effective and realistic combat training in a joint and multinational environment.